Tips Bulletin

 Using Hydrogen Peroxide to Remove Dye Stains from Fabric

 To help remove dye from fabric, you need a cleaning agent with strong oxidation properties that won’t lift the color of your dyed fabrics.
-Applying a diluted hydrogen peroxide mixture helps in lifting the pigment from your clothing safely, whether you need to remove tie dye from clothes after washing or you dripped hair color on your favorite shirt.
+Applying a diluted hydrogen peroxide mixture helps lift the pigment from your clothing safely.

 Stores sell commercial hydrogen peroxide at a concentration of 3%, which is safe enough to use on your clothes.
 Use a cotton ball dampened with hydrogen peroxide and dab the stain to saturate the area.